avnet-iotconnect/iotc-stm32-n6-demos/doc/QUICKSTART.md

 ### Software
 * A serial terminal application such as [Tera Term](https://sourceforge.net/projects/tera-term/) (Recommended) or a browser-based version such as [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/)
-* [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) (A free [MyST](https://my.st.com/cas/login) account is required to download)
+* Download and Install the latest [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) (A free [MyST](https://my.st.com/cas/login) account is required to download)
 * Download and unzip the pre-compiled firmware [n6uvc-binary.zip](https://downloads.iotconnect.io/partners/st/demos/uvc/n6uvc-binary.zip) to a location near the root of your drive.
 * A multimedia player that supports the video stream from the N6 camera module.
 A player that has all the necessary codecs, and works out-of-the-box is [POT Player](https://potplayer.daum.net/).
+Other multimedia players may work as well.

 ## 3. STM32N6 Hardware Setup
 <details>